|

 (13) November 2001: Paloma Núñez-Pertejo, “The progressive in the history of English, with special reference to the Early Modern English period”.
 Published with the same title in LINCOM Studies in English Linguistics (Muenchen: Lincom Europa, 2004.
 ISBN 389586742X).
 Paloma is a Senior Lecturer at the University of Santiago de Compostela.

 (14) February 2004: Carmen Pena-Díaz, “Code alternation in a trilingual community: From pragmatics to grammar”.
 Published as Bilingual speech: A case study of a bilingual community (Universidad de Alcalá de Henares: Servicio de Publicaciones, 2006.
 ISBN 8481387061).
-Carmen is a Senior Lecturer at the University of Alcalá de Henares and has passed the national examination ('acreditación') qualifying her for promotion to Full Professor.
-Her main field of research is cross-linguistic and cross-cultural mediation.
+Carmen is a Full Professor of English Language and Linguistics at the University of Alcalá.

 (15) February 2007: Ana López-Sánchez, “From 'ways of speaking' to 'ways of being in the world': A contrastive analysis of request behaviour in Peninsular Spanish and American English: A comparison”.
-Ana is Associate Professor and Chair of Spanish at Haverford College, PA.
+Ana is an Associate Professor of Spanish at Haverford College, PA.

 (16) January 2008: Carlos Prado-Alonso, "Inversion in written and spoken Contemporary English" [European Doctorate; co-supervisor: J. Carlos Acuña-Fariña].
 Published as Full-verb inversion in written and spoken English (Bern: Peter Lang, 2011.
 ISBN 978-3-0343-05-35-8).
-Carlos is an Associate Professor ('Contratado Doctor') in English Linguistics at the University of Oviedo.
+Carlos is a Senior Lecturer ('Titular de Universidad') in English Linguistics at the University of Oviedo.

 (17) December 2009: Iria Pastor-Gómez, "Nominal modifiers in noun phrase structure: Evidence from Contemporary English" [co-supervisor: J. Carlos Acuña-Fariña].
 Published as The status and development of N+N sequences in Contemporary English noun phrases (Bern: Peter Lang, 2011.
 ISBN: 978-3-0343-0534-1).
 Iria holds a tenured position as Lecturer in English at the Centro Superior de Hostelería de Galicia, attached to the University of Santiago de Compostela.